lucy3/context_semantic_axes/README.md

 - `axis_substitutes.py`: getting "good" contexts for adjectives in Wikipedia sentences.
 - `validate_semantics.py`: functions for applying axes on occupation dataset
 - `axes_occupation_viz.ipynb`: evaluate axes on occupation data

+`wikipedia/substitutes/bert-default` can be found [here](https://drive.google.com/file/d/1-EQ9V9xuuEJN09ju5qPysHbT_OzGPNHR/view?usp=sharing).

+`wikipedia/substitutes/bert-base-prob` can be found [here](https://drive.google.com/file/d/1XVmfWUy_EubnmAAf6OaRQpQn_n9IPxFd/view?usp=sharing).
+You will need both this and `bert-default` since we backoff to `bert-default` for cases where words are split into wordpieces.

 ### Semantic differences and change